 Two way radios will provide better reception in hard to reach areas of your property.
 Cell phones are prone to dead spots or areas of poor reception and transmission.

 If you constrain yourself to the urban areas in which we have grown accustomed to be living, then you might have a point since cell phone coverage is excellent there due to the high population density.
+However, countless activities take place in areas where cell phone network coverage can only be dreamt of.
+This can either be an underground site or simply an extremely remote area.
+Two way radios don’t need a base station to function, so they don’t experience this kind of problem.

 After several recent natural disasters, many people have learned that two way radios continue to work in an emergency when cell phones and even land lines become useless.
 Even if cell phones do work, the cell phone base stations are usually overloaded with everyone trying to make calls so your call will, in all probability, not go through.